-Office, the Waynesburg University Sports Network, the Public Relations Student Society of America chapter, the AIGA design group, or any other field-related activity approved by the Department of Communication.
+Sports Information Office, the Waynesburg University Sports Network, the Public Relations Student Society of America chapter, the Design Group, or any other field-related activity approved by the Department of Communication.

 The following minimum criterion must be fulfilled in order to graduate from the Communication major program.